rackerlabs/scantron/README.md

 **api_token:** Used to authenticate agents.
 Recommend different API Tokens per agent, but the same one could be used.

-**master_address:** Web address of master.
-Could be 127.0.0.1 if agent traffic is tunneled to master through an SSH port forward.
+**master_address:** Web address of Master.
+Could be 127.0.0.1 if agent traffic is tunneled to Master through an SSH port forward.

-**master_port:** Web port master is listening on.
+**master_port:** Web port Master is listening on.

 **callback_interval_in_seconds:** Number of seconds agents wait before calling back for scan jobs.